otaviokz/JSONHTTPClient/README.md

 ## Overview

-This package is meant as a very simple HTTP client for use in HTTP connections that return JSON data.
-It only implements GET and POST URL methods.
+This package is meant as a very simple HTTP client for use in HTTP connections that send an/or return JSON data.
+Just add it to your Swift Package Dependencies and free your time to work on the API (urls, endpoints, types returned etc) layer.

 Methods available: